pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/_index.md

 {{< /chooser >}}

 However, this approach is verbose and unwieldy.
-To make this common task easier, Pulumi exposes interpolation helpers that allow you to create strings that contain outputs—internally hiding all of the messiness required to join them together:
+To make this common task easier, Pulumi exposes interpolation helpers that allow you to create strings that contain outputs - internally hiding all of the messiness required to join them together:

 {{% choosable language javascript %}}